jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 1/readme.md

 After filtering is done by the user, the system will display book(s) based on user's preference.
 Moreover, the system lists out every detail of the recommended book(s).

+## Array of Objects

+Array is used in this system, acting as database.
+Every data will stored based on their data types.
+For example:
+1. Name of book
+2. Type of book
+3. Genre
+4. Language
+5. Author name
+6. Year publishment
+7. Synopsis